st-bender/pyeppaurora/README.md

 All functions should be `numpy`-compatible and work with scalars and appropriately shaped arrays.

+### Energetic particle input in the atmosphere

+This module include various parametrizations that describe the energy dissipation of electrons and protons entering the middle and upper atmosphere (see [References](#references) below).
+The functions are correspondingly named

+- `rr1987()` for the parametrization by Roble and Ridley, 1987,
+- `fang2008()` for the parametrization described in Fang et al., 2008,
+- `fang2010()`  for the parametrization described in Fang et al., 2010, and
+- `fang2013()` for the proton parametrization by Fang et al., 2013

+For example, they are called like this:

 ```python
 >>> import eppaurora as aur
 >>> ediss = aur.rr1987(1., 1., 8e5, 5e-10)